vdaron/StatesLanguage/README.md

 ## IntrinsicFunctions support

-There is a IIntrinsicFunctionRegistry available to register your StateLanguage Intrinsic functions the Standard Intrinsic functions defined [here](https://states-language.net/spec.html#appendix-b) are already included in the registry.
+There is a IIntrinsicFunctionRegistry available to register your StateLanguage Intrinsic functions.

+The Standard Intrinsic functions defined [here](https://states-language.net/spec.html#appendix-b) are already included in the registry.

 ```csharp
 public interface IIntrinsicFunctionRegistry